 If not, here’s a little secret.
 Those pump-specific headers are all glorified SYS_FAN headers in disguise.

-So if your motherboard doesn’t have any AIO_PUMP headers or what have you, you can always use SYS_FAN as a substitute to plug in your pump if you have a spare one available.
+So if your motherboard doesn’t have any AIO_PUMP headers or similar, you can always use SYS_FAN or CHA_FAN as a substitute to plug in your pump if you have a spare one available.
 It will work the same.
-Just double-check in your BIOS that the Header that powers your AIO Pump is set to run at 100% speeds.

 And that was a short article on where you can plug in your shiny new AIO liquid cooler.